florivz/mds-influxdb/README.md

   2. Reading the highest measured temperature over all devices.
   3. Calculating the worst the worst air quality by aggregating “co”, “lpg” and “smoke” per device.
 Sum of the % for each device.
-- Additional query variants in each analysis notebook show how to accomplish these tasks with more complex SQL and Flux expressions.
-- Measure and compare query performance, data ingestion speed, and storage efficiency.
-- Summarize findings and provide recommendations for similar IoT analytics scenarios.

 ## Technical Aspects